mailbots/mailbots/README.md

-**Note** MailBots version 4+ is tightly coupled with FollowUpThen through the addition of FollowUpThen lifecycle hooks.
-These allows a developer to add value to FollowUpThen (the original, proto-MailBot) by modifying behavior or injecting UI elements at different points in the followup lifecycle.
+**Note** MailBots version 4+ is tightly coupled with FollowUpThen to reflect our (and our user's!) priorities.
+FollowUpThen lifecycle hooks (ex: `mailbot.onFutTriggerUser`) allow a developer to add value to FollowUpThen (the original, proto-MailBot) by modifying behavior or injecting UI elements at different points in the followup lifecycle.

-MailBots (once an open framework for creating bots on email) now exists as an internal platform upon which the new FollowUpThen exists.

-We may re-release it in the future.
+MailBots still exists a platform to extend FollowUpThen.
+We may re-release it as an independent system in the future.
 If you'd like to see that happen, or have any feedback in general, feel free to email help@humans.fut.io.

 [MailBots](https://www.mailbots.com) is a platform for creating bots, AIs and assistants that get things done right from your inbox.
 Read more at [mailbots.com](https://www.mailbots.com).